DevonTomatoSandwich/Pi-Doorbell/README.md

 Plays memes whenever someone rings the doorbell !

-# How

-A raspberry pi intercepts the reciever signal from a doorbell transmission and, using python, will play a sound through a BLE (Bluetooth Low Energy) Speaker.
+A raspberry pi intercepts the receiver signal from a doorbell transmission and, using python, will play a greeting sound (a meme) through a BLE (Bluetooth Low Energy) Speaker.

 # Components